MicrosoftDocs/xamarin-docs/docs/android/deploy-test/gdb.md

 When building and deploying a Debug build with Fast Deployment enabled, `gdb` can be attached by using the `_Gdb` MSBuild target.

-First, install the the app.
+First, install the app.
 This can be done via the IDE, or via the command line:

 ```bash